 Costly in the Long Run

 ERPs are expensive to implement.
-And while an initial bundled price for order management may seem cost effective, often times retailers spend more money in the long-run customizing the system to meet their business needs.
+And while an initial bundled price for order management may seem cost effective, often times retailers spend more money in the long-run customizing (and then customizing again) the system to meet their business needs.

 Additionally, not having innovative order management capabilities (omnichannel, advanced routing, multiple payment options, automation, loyalty, etc.) may lead to a loss of sales by not being able to meet customer expectations.